Foods to Avoid While Breastfeeding to Prevent Colic in Babies

 Motherhood is one of the most wonderful experiences in a woman’s life, but this phase may turn into a nightmare if your baby cries incessantly on a regular basis.
 In most cases, the reason for this frantic crying is colic – this can make your baby cranky and fussy.

 Colic usually affects babies a few weeks after birth – 2 weeks to be precise – and in most cases, it subsides as they grow older (about 3 or 4 months of age).
-The crying bouts usually occur during late afternoons or evenings, and the symptoms may include high-pitched wails, clenched fists, a tense body, knees towards the tummy, etc. If your baby has colic, it may be because of your food choices.
-Generally, women eat whatever they want to post-pregnancy, but if your baby has colic and his condition is not improving, you must assess your food choices.
-Excluding certain foods from your diet can improve your baby’s condition.
+The crying bouts usually occur during late afternoons or evenings, and the symptoms may include high-pitched wails, clenched fists, a tense body, knees towards the tummy, etc. If your baby has colic, one of the reasons for it could be your food choices.
+If you eat gassy foods while breastfeeding, your baby may have stomach pain, and he might cry as a result.
+While in your nursing phase, there are certain foods that you can avoid to improve your baby’s condition and to make sure he is not colicky because of the foods you eat.

 Why Should a Nursing Mother Avoid Foods That Cause Colic?